jeffreyguo/SS-Behat-quicksetup/README.md

 It is very useful when you want to look at the error or developer console inside the browser or if you want to interact with the session page manually.

+### Can I set breakpoints through XDebug?

+If you have [XDebug](http://xdebug.org) set up, breakpoints are your friend.
+The problem is that you can only connect the debugger to the PHP execution in the CLI, or in the browser, not both at the same time.

+First of all, ensure that `xdebug.remote_autostart` is set to `Off`, otherwise you'll always have an active debugging session in CLI, never in the browser.

+Then you can choose to enable XDebug for the current CLI run:

+	XDEBUG_CONFIG="idekey=macgdbp" vendor/bin/behat

+Or you can use the `TESTSESSION_PARAMS` environment variable to pass additional parameters to `dev/testsession/start`, and debug in the browser instead.

+	TESTSESSION_PARAMS="XDEBUG_SESSION_START=macgdbp" vendor/bin/behat @app

+The `macgdbp` IDE key needs to match your `xdebug.idekey` php.ini setting.

 ### How do I use SauceLabs.com for remote Selenium2 testing?

 Here's a sample profile for your `behat.yml`: